IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for  Dual Stands.md

 ### Aesthetics
 {% comment %}**_How often will someone be looking at the side profile of the stand, shouldn’t focus be on the two beautiful keyboards on display?_** {% endcomment %}

-Initially I wanted my design to be a simple shape, flat without any “points and peaks”.
-However, for this design to happen, the second display ledge cannot be lower than where the first ledge ends.
+Initially, I wanted my design to be a simple shape, flat without any “points or peaks”.
+However, for this design to happen, the second ledge cannot be lower than where the first ledge ends.

-While this isn’t a problem on its own, it leads to some future predicaments for both me as the producer, and customers as the end-user.
+While this isn’t necessarily a problem, it leads to some future predicaments for both me as the producer, and the customer as the end-user.
 Ultimately, I decided to completely re-evaluate my approach and abandon the idea of a simple shaped Double Stand.

 I’m conscious some people detest the visuals of a dual stand which hides the 2nd keyboard behind the 1st, however I feel visuals are worth sacrificing for the sake of practicality.